lpavone/DesignPatterns/DesignPrinciples.md

 * THE DEPENDENCY INVERSION: Depend upon abstractions.
 Do not depend upon concrete classes.
 * THE PRINCIPLE OF LEAST KNOWLEDGE: talk only to your immediate friends (or reduce interaction between objects to just a few close "friends").
 This principle tell us we should only invoke methods that belong to:
-- The object itself
+<br>- The object itself
-- Objects passed in as a parameter to the method
+<br>- Objects passed in as a parameter to the method
-- Any object the method creates or instantiates
+<br>- Any object the method creates or instantiates
-- Any components of the object
+<br>- Any components of the object
 * Hollywood principle: don't call us, we'll call you.
 High level components call low level components.
 * A class should have only one reason to change.